Rainforest conservation

 The projects may contribute to the following United Nations Sustainable Development Goals

-Highlighted project: April Salumei project
+Highlighted project: April Salumei Rainforest Community Conservation Project

 The project will prevent 22.8m tonnes of greenhouse gases being released into the atmosphere over its lifetime and has prevented 1.8 million tonnes of greenhouse gases being released into the atmosphere during the most recent monitoring period.